dreamplayerzhang/vcbld/README.md

 $ make
 ```

-The built vcbld executable can be found in the release directory. vcbld doesn't automatically add itself to your PATH, however you can do so after building from source on macOS X and linux using:
+The built vcbld executable can be found in the release directory.
+You should copy the built executable and add it to your default vcpkg directory.
+Note that vcpkg doesn't automatically add itself to your PATH, however you can do so after building from source on macOS X and linux using:
 ```
-$ make install
+$ echo 'export PATH=$PATH:/path/to/vcpkg/directory' >> ~/.bashrc
 ```
-On windows you can add the vcbld binary directory to your path via accessing Control Panel -> System -> Advanced system settings -> Environment variables -> Edit System Variable (or New System Variable).
-There you can add the folder to your PATH.
+On windows you can add the vcpkg binary directory to your path via accessing Control Panel -> System -> Advanced system settings -> Environment variables -> Edit System Variable (or New System Variable).
+There you can add the vcpkg folder to your PATH.

 Now you're ready to go!
 Remember you can always access the help menu using: